 Bobby McFerrin is remembered for the song "Don't Worry, Be Happy".
 McFerrin is a serious jazz and classical composer/musician with 10 Grammys, but is known for one silly song.

 Soupy Sales and "little green pictures of George Washington".

 Cat Stevens' highly successful musical career has been completely overshadowed by his conversion to Islam, which included being quoted as supporting the fatwa against Salman Rushdie (he's said that the quote was taken out of context, but still refuses to actually condemn the fatwa).

-Despite his lengthy career, Dick Van Dyke still can't get over his awful attempt at an English/Cockney accent in Mary Poppins, even though he also played Mr. Dawes, Sr. so convincingly that the audience doesn't know it's him till the end credits.
+Despite his lengthy career, Dick Van Dyke still can't get over his awful attempt at an English/Cockney accent as Bert in Mary Poppins, even though he also played Mr. Dawes, Sr. so convincingly that the audience doesn't know it's him till the end credits.

 Barbara Walters asking Katharine Hepburn what kind of tree she would be.
 This doesn't even really make sense.
 If you watch the actual interview, you'll see Hepburn was the one to bring up the idea that she was a tree, Walters followed it up by asking her what kind, and Hepburn answered without any apparent sign of annoyance (her answer was oak, by the way).
 Somehow, Walters ended up spending the next thirty years being mocked for asking such a silly question.